 Playing a simple game of fetch may not be challenging enough for the Standard Schnauzer.
 They love challenges and appreciate a game of hiding and seek.
 The dog loves to solve problems and will enjoy a challenge.

 The dog needs a brisk walk or a nice backyard to romp in.
-To keep your Standard happy, You will need to give it more than a casual stroll.
+Giving it more than a casual stroll would be best to keep your Standard happy.
 If you need help staying fit, a Standard Schnauzer makes a great workout partner.

 Standard Schnauzers Are Healthy

-You must control their diet or quickly become overweight, especially if they do not get enough exercise.
+You must control your diet or quickly become overweight, especially if you do not get enough exercise.
 It sounds like that is a problem for all animals, especially me.

 Where Schnauzers Came From